Code-Institute-Submissions/gameshow-m1/README.md

 (7)|	Modal form in navigation & footer.
 Social links in the footer.
 Responsive call to action.|	Yes (8)|	Social links in the footer|	Yes
 (9)|	“Funky pop” effect between background & foreground text.
-Blended background colouring.|	Yes
+Blended background colouring.|	Yes (10)| Progress bars added with the corresponding category rater above it for top 5 games.| Yes

 ### Site owner goals